tmswfrk/bicycle-water-cooler/content/blog/Guides/Getting_Around_Bike_Box/index.md

 date: 2020-08-02T16:25:09-07:00
 summary: "Because why not bring your wonderful bike to a new and exciting destination?"
 description: "Getting around with a bike carrier can be tricky in some international destinations like Europe.
 But with some planning, it doesn't have to be difficult."
-image: "/img/2020/08/girona_hotel_room.jpg"
+image: girona_hotel_room
-imagealt: "Getting around with a bike carrier can be tricky in some international destinations like Europe, but with some planning, it doesn't have to be difficult.
-Image contains: Giant TCR bicycle, BikeBoxAlan bike box case, hotel bedroom, tool bag, charging cables."
 categories: ["Bike Travel"]
-tags: ["Train Travel", "BikeBoxAlan"]
+tags: ["Travel"]
 keywords: ["Traveling with your bike on a train", "Traveling with your bike on public transit", "Traveling with your bike", "How to get around with a bike box", "Luggage tips while traveling", "Trek Travel experiences"]
 draft: false
+resources:
+- src: '*/girona_hotel_room.jpeg'
+  name: "girona_hotel_room"
+  title: ""
+  params:
+    alt: "Getting around with a bike carrier can be tricky in some international destinations like Europe, but with some planning, it doesn't have to be difficult.
+Image contains: Giant TCR bicycle, BikeBoxAlan bike box case, hotel bedroom, tool bag, charging cables."
+- src: '*/paris_baked_goods.jpg'
+  name: "baked_goods"
+  title: "Just across the street from the Gare de Lyon train station in Paris, a wonderfully accessible gateway from Paris to anywhere else in the country"
+  params:
+    alt: "Paris baked goods at a small cafe across the street from the Gare de Lyon train station"
+- src: '*/paris_gare_du_nord_map.jpg'
+  name: "map"
+  title: "This was my saved screenshot I took of a map I found of one of the train stations I needed to use while last in Paris"
+  params:
+    alt: "Paris Gare du Nord train station map"
+- src: '*/paris_hotel_room.jpg'
+  name: "hotelroom"
+  title: "The CitizenM hotel in Paris, France is right across the street from the Gare de Lyon train station, and is reasonably priced, fun, and quirky"
+  params:
+    alt: "At the CitizenM hotel in Paris, France with a BikeBoxAlan and my Samsonite 4 wheel rolling suitcase"
+    width: 75
+- src: '*/bcn_transport.jpg'
+  name: "bcn_transport"
+  title: "We rented a van out of a bike shop in Girona with some new friends to get back to Barcelona"
+  params:
+    alt: "Cyclists unloading a van full of suitcases and bike boxes at the Grand Hotel Central in Barcelona, Spain"
+- src: '*/milan_train_platforms.jpg'
+  name: "milan"
+  title: "Just arriving on the platform in Milano Centrale train station after leaving Montreux, Switzerland"
+  params:
+    alt: "Train platform with train cars and people walking at the Milano Centrale train station in Milan, Italy"
+- src: '*/switzerland_countryside.jpg'
+  name: "switzerland"
+  title: "Trains in Switzerland are incredible, you should absolutely use them to get around the country"
+  params:
+    alt: "View out over the Switzerland countryside from a train window, going from Geneva to Montreux with BikeBoxAlan case"
+- src: '*/girona_ride_camp_instructions.jpg'
+  name: "instructions"
+  title: "The first day of our Trek Travel ride camp in Girona, Spain, getting the lay of the land from Celene"
+  params:
+    alt: "Instructions being given to a group of cyclists by a Trek Travel guide"
+- src: '*/Girona_TT_crew.jpg'
+  name: "crew"
+  title: "An amazing week of riding with an amazing group of people out in Girona, Spain"
+  params:
+    alt: "Group photo of several cyclists in Girona, Spain"
 ---
 # The gift of gab around the water cooler
 Whenever I write posts, I like to keep them relatively short.
 Usually about 10 minutes or less.
 Unfortunately, I also have a tendency to be wordy in my every day life, and I'm very passionate about biking and travel.
 So of course, I have more to say!